DaherTlalka/Laps/README.md

 c and Assimbly 80x86 Languages

-In this File i put my laps that i do in @BGU with c and Assimbly 80x86 Languages in this laps we create a viours and injected it in our files and then delete it from our injected files
+In this File i put my laps that i do in @BGU with c and Assimbly 80x86 Languages in this laps i create a viours and injected it in our files and then delete it from my injected files